rednblkx/HomeKey-ESP32/docs/content/configuration.md

 *   **Client ID:** A unique client ID for your device on the MQTT broker.
     * By default, a unique ID will be generated.
 *   **LWT Topic:** The Last Will and Testament (LWT) topic.
-    * The broker will publish an `offline` message to this topic when the device disconnects unexpectedly.
+    * The broker will publish an `offline` message to this topic when the device disconnects.
     * When connected, the device will publish `online` to this topic.
 *   **Username:** The username for authenticating with your MQTT broker (if required).
 *   **Password:** The password for authenticating with your MQTT broker (if required).
+    *   **Note:** The password is stored in plain-text and is not encrypted.
+    *   **Note:** The current password is not shown as it is obscured from the backend.
 *   **HASS MQTT Discovery:** Enable or disable Home Assistant MQTT Discovery.
-    * If enabled, Home Assistant can automatically discover and configure your device's MQTT entities (like NFC tag readers).
+    * If enabled, Home Assistant can automatically discover and configure your device's MQTT entities (the lock and NFC tags entities).
+*   Enable SSL/TLS: Enable or disable SSL/TLS for MQTT communication.
+    * When enabled, a new section called "SSL/TLS Settings" will appear below it to configure the certificates.

 ### 3.2.
-MQTT Topics
+Topics

 This section is organized into two tabs: **Core Topics** and **Custom Topics**.

 #### 3.2.1.
-Core Topics
+Core

 These are the essential MQTT topics used by the HomeKey-ESP32.